gnidan/foodtastechess-docs/requirements/non_functional_requirements.rst

 Maintainability
 ---------------

-- This web application should be written in idiom and simple language so that it may be maintained
-- This web application should have simple functions
-- This web application should provide proper logging
+- This web application should provide a level of logging
-- This web application should use modules to allow for future upgrades
+- This web application should be highly modular to allow for future upgrades

 Network Topology
 ----------------